Stoyko Sakaliev

-Stoyko Sakaliev (Стойко Маринов Сакалиев; born 25 March 1979) is a Bulgarian footballer.
+Stoyko Marinov Sakaliev (Стойко Маринов Сакалиев; born 25 March 1979) is a Bulgarian former professional footballer who played as a striker.

 Career

 Sakaliev was born in Sofia.
 His first team was Naftex Burgas.
 He was first loaned to CSKA Sofia during 2004, but bought in the summer of 2005.
 He scored a goal against Steaua on 30 September 2004 in a UEFA Cup match.
 In 2007, for a period of six months, Stoyko was loaned out to Lokomotiv Plovdiv.
 In August 2008, he went to play for Spartak Varna.
 On 5 March 2011, Sakaliev scored a last-minute goal against Vidima Rakovski in an A PFG match.
 In the summer of 2011 Sakaliev signed contract with Eastern B group side Neftochimic 1962.
 On 17 September 2011 he scored twice from penalties as Neftochimic finished 2:2 with Botev Plovdiv.
 Sakaliev has just signed a contract with Kercem Ajax, playing in the first division on the island of Gozo, Malta.
 In late May 2013, Sakaliev announced his retirement from football.